 - 3. The notes to the accounts shall include the following: - a.
 Analyses of assets, between fixed and current assets; - b.
 Analyses of debtors and creditors, between those falling due within and after one year; - c.
 Where not separately disclosed on the face of the income and expenditure accounts, analyses of income and expenditure giving totals for the following; - i) Interest receivable and similar income - ii) Interest payable and similar charges - iii) Other operating income, including income derived from the provision of services - iv) Operating costs - d.
 Disclosure of income and expenditure, and assets and liabilities, relating to other central government funds, including the National Loans Fund, including analyses by funding purpose; - e.
 Disclosures meeting the requirements of FRS 13, "Derivatives and other financial instruments disclosures" as applying to banks and similar institutions, including numerical disclosures about interest risk, currency risk, fair values, and financial instruments used for trading (including information on the market price risk of the trading book).

-Printed in the UK for the Stationery Office Limited On behalf of the Controller of Her Majesty's Stationery Office ID 77590 12/01
+Printed in the UK by the Stationery Office Limited On behalf of the Controller of Her Majesty's Stationery Office ID 123346 12/02 806187 19585 www.tso.co.uk/bookshop